kamilath/Enhancing-Buyer-Experience-with-Predictive-and-Analytical-Tools-for-Used-Car-Selection/README.md

 - **Price Analysis**:Analyzed the selling price of cars in relation to different features through scatter plots.
 ## Usage
-You can modify the analysis by changing the dataset or parameters in the visualizations.The notebook provides a starting point for further exploration of the used car market.
+You can modify the analysis by changing the dataset or parameters in the visualizations.
+The notebook provides a starting point for further exploration of the used car market.
 ## Results
-- The most popular car brands and models in the dataset.
+1.The most popular car brands and models in the dataset.
-- Distribution of fuel types and seller types.
+2.Distribution of fuel types and seller types.
-- Mileage statistics that help in understanding the efficiency of different cars.
+3.Mileage statistics that help in understanding the efficiency of different cars.
-- Price analysis that can assist buyers in budgeting for their purchase.
+4.Price analysis that can assist buyers in budgeting for their purchase.